EvanChisholm1/Twisty/README.md

 Eventually I will have multiple algorithims, specifically Annoy, and HNSW, as well as comparisons to other popular libraries and projects.
 The goal is to become the fastest JavaScript/TypeScript based vector database.

 More benchmarks coming soon with recal metrics and larger datasets.

+## Pros and Cons of Different Algorithims

+### KNN

+Pros:

+-   100% accuracy
+-   Simple
+-   No Additional Indexing Step

+Cons:

+-   O(N) time complextiy meaning as dataset gets larger the time it takes to search scales linearly

+### DiskANN/Vamana with full random connections

+Pros:

+-   indexing step is pretty quick
+-   decent accuracy
+-   decent search time

+Cons:

+-   not particularly good in any metric

+### DiskANN/Vamana Optimized graph

+Pros:

+-   good search time
+-   decent accuracy

+Cons:

+-   Indexing step is incredibly slow, I can likely make this much faster but I am limited by my language a little bit

+### Annoy

+Pros:

+-   Really fast Indexing
+-   Really fast Search
+-   Pretty simple to understand

+Cons:

+-   Not that great accuracy
+-   need to get a bit luck with the indexing because you could have a tree that is really evenly spread out or you could have one that has one branch that is really deep.

+### Annoy Many

+Pros:

+-   Pretty easily tunable by just adjusting the number of trees you want to make
+-   Best ANN accuracy of my implementations
+-   still decent search time
+-   Good pretty fast indexing

+Cons:

+-   Memory usage as you have to store multiple trees in memory
+-   When you use many trees it can get a fair bit slower than other algorithims when searching